GoogleCloudPlatform/avocano/client/README.md

 This code is deployed directly in Cloud Build steps, as seen in the root [`cloudbuild.yaml`](/cloudbuild.yaml), and [`provisioning/client.cloudbuild.yaml`](/provisioning/client.cloudbuild.yaml).

-It can also be deployed by building an image [`provisioning/client-image.cloudbuild.yaml`](/provisioning/client-image.cloudbuild.yaml), and running as a Cloud Run job, which can be customised by environment variables (see [`docker-deploy.yaml`](docker-deploy.sh))
+It can also be deployed by building the client code into an image, and running as a Cloud Run job (see [tagged-images.cloudbuild.yaml](/provisioning/tagged-images.cloudbuild.yaml)).
+These can further be customised by environment variables (see [`docker-deploy.yaml`](docker-deploy.sh))

 ### Deploy Avocart version